-On December 14, 2012, the Alaska Energy Authority (AEA) filed with the Federal Energy Regulatory Commission (FERC or Commission) its Revised Study Plan (RSP) for the Susitna-Watana Hydroelectric Project No. 14241 (Project), which included 58 individual study plans (AEA 2012).
-Section 10.15 of the RSP described the Waterbird Migration, Breeding, and Habitat Use Study (Waterbird Study).
-This study focuses on aerial surveys of water bodies during spring and fall migration, surveys of diurnal and nocturnal migration using visual and radar sampling, breeding waterfowl population surveys, stream surveys for Harlequin Ducks, and brood-rearing surveys.
-RSP Section 10.15 described the goals, objectives, and methods proposed for data collection on waterbirds.
+The work described herein for the Waterbird Migration, Breeding, and Habitat Use Study (Waterbird Study, for short) was conducted according to Section 10.15 of the Revised Study Plan (RSP) approved by the Federal Energy Regulatory Commission (FERC or Commission) for the Susitna-Watana Hydroelectric Project, FERC Project No. 14241.
+The Waterbird Study focused on aerial surveys of water bodies during spring and fall migration, surveys of diurnal and nocturnal migration using visual and radar sampling, breeding waterfowl population surveys, stream surveys for Harlequin Ducks, and brood-rearing surveys.